jeroennoten/Laravel-AdminLTE/docs/sections/configuration/menu.md

 > [!Caution]
 > This attribute will be dropped on the future.
 So, you should favor the usage of the [classes attribute](/sections/configuration/menu#the-classes-attribute) instead.

-This attribute provides a way to inject classes into the list item for a given menu item.
+This attribute provides a way to inject classes into the `a.nav-link` element of a given menu item (the same element the [classes attribute](#the-classes-attribute) reaches on a link item, not the wrapping `<li>`).
 It's intended to allow the specification of custom margins on a submenu item to create an indented appearance.
 Example:

 ```php
 [